2sic/app-blog/readme.md

 * If the teaser is left empty it will take the first 100 characters of the content text to replace the teaser
 * Activated image configuration
 * Replaced data-enableoptimizations with IPageService.AssetAttributes

+### V5.03 2022-06

+* Changed all base classes to their sxc14 equivalents
+* Removed all GetService<> and switched to use the ServiceKit14
+* Updated toolbars to use the new IToolbarService